aPinix/rewind/README.md

 \____/ .___/\___/_/ /_/_/ |_|\___/_____/_/_/  \___/
     /_/
 ```
-_**This project is currently in active development and in an alpha state; expect frequent updates and changes, and please report any issues you may encounter.**_
+_**This project is currently in active development and in an alpha state; expect frequent updates and changes, and please report any issues you may encounter.
+Please read the readme below for more details.**_

 **Do you like this project?** Show your support by starring it! ⭐️ Thank you!